Fraud

 Why does generative AI lend itself so well to fraud?

-Fraud and generative AI: An increasing risk for banks
+Generative AI fraud: An increasing risk for banks

 Financial institutions are particularly vulnerable to new and evolving fraud schemes.
 In the years since 2020, following the Covid-19 pandemic, digital transformation has greatly accelerated within financial institutions.
 This provides an increased degree of convenience for banking customers, but it has also contributed to an increased risk of fraudsters exploiting digital systems for their own gain.

 When you add generative AI to the mix as an easy tool to create and scale up fraud schemes, the risk only multiplies.
-The Federal Trade Commission Chair, Lena Khan, has written that generative AI is being used to “turbocharge” fraud (2).
-And experts in financial crime at major banks have noted that the fraud boom that’s coming in part because of this type of technology is one of the biggest threats facing the financial services industry.
-On the ground, fraud specialists are seeing evidence of this boom.
-The head of fraud management at the Commonwealth Bank of Australia recently stated that his teams are tracking about 85 million events a day through a network of surveillance tools (3).
+The former Federal Trade Commission Chair, Lina Khan, wrote that generative AI is being used to “turbocharge” fraud.
+And experts in financial crime at major banks have noted that the fraud boom that’s coming because of this type of technology is one of the biggest threats facing the financial services industry.

 Generative AI and synthetic identity fraud